 - Your risk

 - The excess amount you choose

-- Any applicable GST, stamp duty, other government charges and levies that apply.
+- GST, stamp duty, and other government charges and levies (as applicable).

-Your risk - we work this out using factors we consider important, including the address, occupancy type (holiday let or permanent tenant), the type of property you're insuring, the materials and characteristics of the property, including year built, relevant claims history, weekly rent sum insured, and the amount of cover you select.
+Your risk - we work this out using factors we consider important, including the address, whether you also have a Landlord Insurance policy with us for the property, occupancy type (holiday let or permanent tenant), the type of property you're insuring, the materials and characteristics of the property, including year built, relevant claims history, weekly rent sum insured, and the amount of cover you select.